David Agus

-David B. Agus (//ˈeɪgəs//) is an American physician and author specializing in advanced cancer.
+David B. Agus (//ˈeɪgəs//) is an American oncologist and author specializing in advanced cancer.
 He serves as professor of medicine and biomedical engineering at the University of Southern California Keck School of Medicine and Viterbi School of Engineering, as well as the founding director and CEO of the Ellison Medical Institute.
-He is also the cofounder of several personalized medicine companies and a contributor to CBS News on health topics.
+He is also the cofounder of several personalized medicine companies, and was a contributor to CBS News on health topics.

-Agus has developed new cancer treatments with the aid of private foundations, as well as national agencies including the National Cancer Institute.
+Agus has developed new cancer treatments with the aid of private foundations and government agencies, including the National Cancer Institute.
 Agus has also served as chair of the Global Agenda Council on Genetics for the World Economic Forum.

 Early life and education

 Agus grew up in Baltimore.
 His father was a nephrologist, and his grandfather Rabbi Jacob Agus was a theologian and scholar.
 He graduated cum laude in molecular biology from Princeton University in 1987 and received his medical degree from the University of Pennsylvania Perelman School of Medicine in 1991.
 He completed his residency training at Johns Hopkins Hospital and completed his oncology fellowship training at Memorial Sloan-Kettering Cancer Center in New York.
 He spent two years at the National Institutes of Health as a Howard Hughes Medical Institute-NIH Research Scholar.